Two Good Reasons Why Collaborative Divorce Just Makes Sense

 Reason 1: Your Money

 If your divorce was in some way motivated by problems arising from financial difficulties or a difference in financial expectations, then collaborative divorce is a great option.
-When you go through a traditional divorce, your attorney will file documents in court, which are designed to persuade a judge to make decisions that are favorable to you.
+When you go through a traditional divorce, your lawyer will file documents in court, which are designed to persuade a judge to make decisions that are favorable to you.
 However, your spouse’s lawyer will be doing the same thing.
 So the litigation model of divorce creates and inflames disagreement, because the whole point is to “argue” until someone “wins.”

 In a collaborative divorce, however, the goal is to agree and reach a solution.
-Not only will each of you have an attorney to represent your interests, you can also have a financial advisor as part of the collaborative team.
+Not only will each of you have an lawyer to represent your interests, you can also have a financial advisor as part of the collaborative team.
 This professional can help create a workable division of property and make sure both of you leave the divorce in a better financial position than you might otherwise have if you spent your money fighting in court and left it up to a judge.
 Just the fact that a financial expert is participating in your divorce is one huge perk of collaborative divorce.

 Reason 2: Your Sanity